SpatialKey/skdm/README.md

 ### Poly Action
 The poly action will allow you to create or overwrite a shapefile.
 The poly action in the XML file is slightly  different depending on whether you are creating a new shapefile or updating an existing.

+Note that you don't get any email notifications for shape notifications at this time.

 *Create new shapefile:*
 - action name - the name you will specify when running the executable if you want to run only this action
 - type – poly